 Examples of goals

-You want to practice a presentation you will give elsewhere.
+- You want to practice a presentation you will give somewhere else.

-You want to give an insight into your field.
+- You want to give insight into your field (i.e. “working knowledge” for the non-specialist)

-A skill you think would be useful for other students, for example best practices in scientific computing.
+- A skill you feel would be useful for other students, for example best practices in scientific computing.

-After the talk we will have a friendly feedback session in addition to the traditional seminar discussion about the topic.
-In the feedback session you will get constructive feedback on your presentation.
+After the traditional seminar discussion we will have a friendly feedback session.
+Here you will get constructive feedback on your presentation.
 The aim is not to evaluate you, but help you develop your presentation skills!
+Additionally, attending and participating in the feedback session is a potential learning experience also for those in audience.

 The organisers will provide a summary of the feedback session to the speaker after the seminar.